thiagowfer/php-crud-pagination/README.md

-# CRUD PHP + Pagination
+# CRUD PHP + MYSQLI with pagination and search

-CRUD with PHP + Mysqli, with pagination, need stome css style.
+CRUD with PHP + Mysqli, pagination and search, no frameworks, simple pure PHP without any css